What's it like to have a mum with Parkinson's?

 Also, having Parkinson’s doesn’t mean someone will get dementia.
 As people with Parkinson’s get older, the chances of them developing dementia do get higher, but not everyone gets it.

-The symptoms or signs of Parkinson’s develop slowly.
+The symptoms and signs of Parkinson’s develop slowly.
 They can have a lot in common with other medical conditions, so it can take a long time until a specialist doctor can definitely tell someone they have Parkinson’s.

 Your parent, grandparent or relative will be told they have Parkinson’s by a doctor who specialises in Parkinson's.
 He or she might start them on a drug treatment straight away to help with the symptoms.

-Some people may be shocked by finding out they have Parkinson’s.
+Some people may be shocked at finding out they have Parkinson’s.
 Others may feel relieved to find out what’s causing their problems.
 Another reaction can be disbelief.
 Your parent, grandparent or relative may try to ignore the fact that they have Parkinson’s, especially if their symptoms are mild.

-- Remember that, for many people with Parkinson’s, the condition will progress very slowly.
+- Remember that for many people with Parkinson’s, the condition will progress very slowly.
 It may be a long time before your relative’s symptoms make a big difference to their everyday life.

 - Parkinson’s UK supports research into Parkinson’s and scientists are constantly looking at ways to improve treatments and, ultimately, to find a cure for the condition.